Are you receiving missed call push notifications without receiving a ring? If so, then here are a few things you can check to resolve this issue.

 If you are receiving other push notifications but not for incoming calls, then the issue is not related to your push notification permissions and must be another reason.

 Escalating to OpenPhone support

 Still having issues receiving calls after going through these steps?
-Please don't hesitate to reach out at firstname.lastname@example.org.
+Please don't hesitate to submit a request here.
 In your message, please let us know

 - A few examples of recent incoming calls in which this has occurred